monoteba/unity-visual-scripting/basics/02-a-button/02-a-button.md

 ![Demo](./demo.gif)

 This example builds on the [01.
-Simple Player](../01-simple-player/01-simple-player) example, and demonstrates a simple button that switches between two colors.
+A Simple Player](../01-a-simple-player/01-a-simple-player) example, and demonstrates a simple button that switches between two colors.

 Start by creating a game object with a sprite in a dark brown color.
 Add a `CircleCollider2D` component and set **Is Trigger** to `True`.